San Diego Child Custody and Visitation Attorneys

 What will happen if a court has ordered visitation and the child refuses to comply?
 If it is a younger child, there is a good chance the custodial parent will be held in contempt of court if they do not exercise reasonable control over their younger children.
 But when the child is older, such as a teenager, it becomes a bit unclear, as children at this age are harder to control or to force to visit someone they don’t want to.
 In the case of an older child who continues to refuse to abide by a visitation order, it will be up to the family court judge to determine whether or not to comply with the child’s wishes or to hold the custodial parent in contempt of court.

 The team at Mattis Law, A.P.C., understands that nothing is more important than one's child.
 It is important to protect your future and the best interests of your children when it comes time to hire an attorney.
-Retaining a San Diego family law attorney with more than four decades of experience ensures that your interests are taken care of.
+Retaining a San Diego family law attorney with years of experience ensures that your interests are taken care of.

 Our firm handles a variety of matters involving child custody.
 We have a proven track record dealing with all matters concerning California family law and specialize in every aspect surrounding custody.
 Cases we handle include: